From The Crazy Lady Authors Cookbook, available now.

 “FIRE!!!
 Call 911!”

-Over and over I screamed the mantra while running through my apartment, out the front door and to the fire extinguisher.
-My neighbor ran out while dialing his cell phone, and I turned to open the box that held the fire extinguisher.
-I reached for the handle on the glass door and found a pad lock.
+Over and over I screamed the mantra while running through my apartment and out the front door to where I knew there was a fire extinguisher.
+My neighbor ran out while dialing his cell phone.
+When I reached for the handle on the glass door on the case that held the extinguisher, I found it was pad locked.

 Who the hell locks a fire extinguisher!